 We pay annual incentives through our Annual Incentive Plan.
-The 2016 Annual Incentive Plan is designed to reward participants for the achievement of pre-established Company-wide financial goals and individual contributions thereto, as well as to reward the achievement of individual performance goals, by providing cash awards that are paid if such goals are met.
-Target annual incentive payment amounts are calculated (as a rounded amount) from the officers' base salaries (using, for this purpose, actual payroll payments) using the following formula:
+The 2017 Annual Incentive Plan is designed to reward participants for the achievement of pre-established Company-wide financial goals and individual contributions thereto, as well as to reward the achievement of individual performance goals, by providing cash awards that are paid if such goals are met.
+Target annual incentive payment amounts are calculated (as a rounded amount) from the officers' base salaries using the following formula:

-Base Salary X Target Percentage of Base Salary = Target Annual Incentive Compensation performance factor represents percentage achievement of weighted composite of corporate financial targets, personal performance objectives and, for those executives who are Business Unit heads, Business Unit financial targets.
+Base Salary X Target Percentage of Base Salary = Target Annual Incentive Compensation

+The amount of incentive compensation actually earned by participants in the Annual Incentive Plan is determined by multiplying the target amount by a performance factor.
+The performance factor represents percentage achievement of weighted composite of corporate financial targets, personal performance objectives and, for those executives who are Business Unit heads, Business Unit financial targets.
 The overall performance factor for each element (corporate financial targets, Business Unit financial targets, and personal performance objectives) may individually range from a minimum of 25% to a maximum of 200%, for an overall maximum performance factor of 200%.
 Payout is equal to target incentive compensation if the performance factor for each element is achieved at 100%.